Before I write this review, I’d like to let everyone know that I am not an affiliate for Site Build it.

 However what you need to know is that these sites are based on an HTML platform which is a very old school way of making websites and from what I’ve seen, the process of making the site does have a pretty big learning curve despite videos on the SBI site saying it’s easy.
 Personally, I find WordPress to be much more newbie friendly, but I’ll get to that later.

-A keyword & niche tool: This tool helps you pick a niche or subject matter you want to build your online business under.
+A keyword & niche tool: This tool helps you pick a niche (select from 100 niches here) or subject matter you want to build your online business under.
 Typically people will choose something they can relate to and/or an already existing physical business they want to take to the online world.

 You also get a keyword research tool to help you find low competition phrases people are typing into search engines related to your chosen niche/subject.
 This makes it easier to focus on your site on 1 specific subject, making it easier for search engines to spot you and get traffic.
 I can’t really speak for this keyword tool since I haven’t used it, but the one I prefer which is most up to date is this one: Jaaxy.